HoLaw77/CI-Portfolio-project-2-game/README.md

-paper scissor rock game is a game enable player to play paper scissor rock game with computer.
+Paper scissor rock game is a game enable player to play paper scissor rock game with computer robot.